Republican Voters Intrigued by Fred Thompson

 NPR's Ina Jaffe was there.

-Mr. FRED THOMPSON (Former Republican Senator, Tennessee): That's their solution.
+FRED THOMPSON: That's their solution.
 And we have to defend the sound policies that have worked for us so often and so consistently in this country.
 You wouldn't think you'd have to make the lower tax case again.
 But you have to make it every day in Washington, D.C.

 JAFFE: Then there's what America can teach other nations about freedom and prosperity.